Hausdorff dimension and quasisymmetric minimality of homogeneous Moran sets: Introduction

 \section{Introduction}

-Fractal dimensions play a crucial role in the study of fractal geometry.
-There are many important results about fractal dimensions of one-dimensional homogeneous Moran sets.
-Feng, Wen and Wu\textsuperscript{\cite{fdj97}} studied Hausdorff dimension, packing dimension and upper box dimension of one-dimensional homogeneous Moran sets and got their value range.
-Wen and Wu\textsuperscript{\cite{wzywuj05}} defined homogeneous perfect sets by making some restrictions on the gaps between the basic intervals of one-dimensional homogeneous Moran sets, and got the Hausdorff dimension of it under some conditions.
-Wang and Wu\textsuperscript{\cite{wxy08}} got the packing dimension and box dimension of homogeneous perfect sets under certain conditions.
+The Hausdorff dimensions of the fractals sets is a hot research topic in the study of fractal geometry.
+There are many important results about the Hausdorff dimensions of the homogeneous Moran sets.
+Feng, Wen and Wu\cite{fdj97} studied the Hausdorff dimensions of the homogeneous Moran sets and obtained the range of values of all homogeneous Moran sets, they also showed that the Hausdorff dimensions of some homogeneous Moran sets can reach the maximum or minimum value.
+Wen and Wu\cite{wzywuj05} defined the homogeneous perfect sets by giving some restrictions on the gaps between the basic intervals of the homogeneous Moran sets, and showed the Hausdorff dimension formula of the homogeneous perfect sets under some conditions.

+In this paper, we obtain a Hausdorff dimension formula of three classes homogeneous Moran sets, which generalizes the result in \cite{wzywuj05}.